sixcircuit/ai.cli/README.md

 - `llm <model | alias | "cont"> [<helper_name> [prompt]]`

-you can run the command without a helper name and a prompt. if you run the command without a prompt it will open your editor. it's much easier to edit a big prompt in the editor and include code.
+you can run the command without a helper name and a prompt. if you run the command without a prompt it will open your editor. if you include a helper but no prompt you'll see the helper prompts (commented out) in the editor too it works kinda like `git commit` if you don't provide a message it's much easier to edit a big prompt in the editor especially if you're include code.

 ### examples:
 - `llm 4 d say hello`